WalletHub recently released its 2019 ranking of the 100 Best and Worst Cities for Recreation. Where did Sacramento rank?

 - The Entertainment and Recreational Facilities category was assigned a value of 40 points total.
 The metrics evaluated included a diverse list of amenities such as the number of music venues, coffee shops, golf courses, hiking trails, bike rental facilities, restaurants, food festivals, sports venues, etc. The metrics were evaluated on a per capita basis.

-- The Costs category was assigned a value of 30 points total.
+- The Cost category was assigned a value of 30 points total.
 Costs included an evaluation of spending on parks and recreation per capita, movie costs, average fitness club fee, average food price, prevalence of affordable 4.5+ star restaurants, etc.

 - The Quality of Parks category was assigned a value of 20 total points.
 Metrics evaluated included metrics such as the share of population with walkable park access, parkland as share of city area, park playgrounds per capita, etc.